Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Animal homelessness is a serious problem in the United States as well as the rest of the world.
 Mostly made up of stray dogs and cats, these animals can get rabies and other diseases that can render them dangerous to humans.
 But the bigger problem is that these animals are hungry and need medical attention as well as love.
 If you have a super soft spot for stray animals, keep reading while we look at several heartbreaking statistics about animal homelessness that might surprise you.

 We go over animal homelessness from different categories.
-Click the type below if you want to quickly access a certain topic:
+Click the type above if you want to quickly access a certain topic:

 The 11 Statistics on Animal Homelessness